 Viewing All Items

-You can access a list of all item pages on your site by navigating to your Timeline in your Management Console, selecting Wikis, then using the Item filter at the top of the page:
+You can access a list of all item pages on your site by navigating to your Management Console from the right side of the site header.

-Tags are identifiers you can add to your pages that help increase search popularity by adding extra words that users may think of in relation the page, even if those words and terms are not included in the page title, summary or content.
+Tags are identifiers that you can add to your pages.
+By adding extra words that users may think of in relation to the page, tags increase search popularity.
+This is true, even if those words and terms are not included in the page title, summary, or content.

-Tags can also be used to display pages in a clear visual format (rather than just a hyperlink) on any other page on your site with the use of dynamic lists.
+With the use of dynamic lists, Tags can also be used to display pages in a clear visual format (rather than just a hyperlink) on any other page on your site.

-For example, let's say you've created items of varying types, but you want to display all items from a certain supplier on a category page.
+For example, let's say you created items of varying types, but you want to display all of the items from a certain supplier on a category page.
 You can do that with a dynamic list.
-Simply add a tag to the item page titled by the supplier's name.
+Just add a tag to the item page titled by the supplier's name.
 Once all the related pages are tagged with the same identifying tag, you can create a dynamic wiki list on any other page, like a category page.

 Here is an example of the code you would use to create a dynamic wiki list:

-You can add a header under which to display your wiki list as well:
+You can also add a header under which to display your wiki list:

 == Tools from Home Depot == [wikilist|homedepot]